IanSkyles/ud775/README.md

 ##Course Syllabus
 ###Lesson 1: Navigating a Commit History

-In this lesson, you’ll learn about a few different types of version control systems and discover what makes Git a great version control system for programmers.
-You’ll also get practice using Git to view the history of an existing project.
-You’ll learn to see all the versions that have been saved, checkout a previous version, and compare two different versions.
+In this lesson, I learned about a few different types of version control systems and discovered what makes Git a great version control system for programmers.
+I also got practice using Git to view the history of an existing project.
+I learned to see all the versions that have been saved, checkout a previous version, and compare two different versions.

 ###Lesson 2: Creating and Modifying a Repository

-In this lesson, you’ll learn how to create a repository and save versions of your project.
-You’ll learn about the staging area, committing your code, branching, and merging, and how you can use these to make you more efficient and effective.
+In this lesson, I learned how to create a repository and save versions of my project.
+I learned about the staging area, committing my code, branching, and merging, and how I can use these be more efficient and effective.

 ###Lesson 3: Using GitHub to Collaborate

-In this lesson, you’ll get practice using GitHub or other remote repositories to share your changes with others and collaborate on multi-developer projects.
-You’ll learn how to make and review a pull request on GitHub.
-Finally, you’ll get practice by collaborating with other Udacity students to write a create-your-own-adventure story.
+In this lesson, I got practice using GitHub (remote repositories) to share my changes with others and collaborate on multi-developer projects.
+I learned how to make and review a pull request on GitHub.
+Finally, I got practice with all of the skills I learned in the course by collaborating with other Udacity students to write a create-your-own-adventure story.